tjadams/Coding-Problems/dsalgo/README.md

 - Making a better queue/stack
 - Scavenger hunt
 - Conga line
+- Storing text while writing in a text editor (doubly linked list)

 ## Stacks
 #### How they work
 Last-in first-out container.
 So the most recent item put on the stack is the first one to be seen by the outside world.
 Uses a top of stack pointer to an underlying array to expose that element to the outside world.
 Pushing (inserting) and popping (removing) from stack are done at top of stack only.
+This is not implemented circularly.

 #### Advantages
 - Push: Insert element at TOS in O(1) time